mgechev/github-contributors-list/README.md

-contributors-list
+Contributors list
 =================

-Node.js script, which outputs all the contributors for given project in different formats
+Gets the contributors for given open GitHub repository and outputs them in specific format.

+API
+===

+TBD